ProfessorJames/hangman/README.md

 ![welcome screen](docs/images/welcome_screen.png)

 ### Input validation
 * The player input is validated.
-If the user does not enter either 'y' or 'n' they are prompted to enter a correct oprion.
+If the user does not enter either 'y' or 'n' they are prompted to enter a correct option.

 ![welcome screen validation](docs/images/welcome_validation.png)